mozrest/api-doc-rp/source/index.html.md

 ## Get Available Venues

-This endpoint retrieves a list of Venues
+This endpoint retrieves a list of Venues.

 > EXAMPLE REQUEST: